mwwojcik/mw-parking-lot/README.md

 Customers can register accounts via a website or a mobile application.
 One customer can set up only one account.
 The registered user has a special privileges:

-* can receive information about the parking lot (f.e: availability of parking spaces,special rates)
+* can receive information about the parking lot (f.e: availability of parking slots ,special rates)
-* can use a special billing plan ( daily payments, one week one month payments )
+* can use a special billing plan ( daily payments, one week, one month payments )
-* has opportunity to researve parking spaces
+* has opportunity to researve parking slots

 Some customers may have VIP status.
 Application for VIP status is carried out by the system based on the client's activity.
 The application must be approved via one member of the management.
-The VIP Customer gains access to special areas.
+The VIP customer gains access to special parking lot areas.
+Each VIP customer may ask to prepare his own billing/reservations plan.
+This request goes to the customer service department, where it undergoes initial verification.
+After positive verification, an appropriate application is being prepared and it is directed to strategic customer service office.
+After accepting the terms, a contract is prepared.
+Customer receives a contract via Mobile Application.

 ## Domain exploration
 ### Big Picture Event Storming